Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

-This process yielded a rich set of multi-modal annotations for each frame in the video clips, as detailed in \autoref{tab2}.
-A representative frame with its corresponding multi-layered annotations is shown in \autoref{fig6}.
+This process yielded a rich set of multi-layered annotations for each frame in the video clips, as detailed in Table 2.
+A representative frame with its corresponding multi-layered annotations is shown in Figure 4.
 The tracking annotations are designed to enable the extraction of surgeons’ motion information and to characterize instrument-tissue interaction patterns.
 By linking keypoints and persistent identifiers over time, two-dimensional motion trajectories and kinematic descriptors such as path length, velocity, and jerk can be computed.
-Additionally, contact events, proximity to anatomical boundaries, and instrument utilization patterns can be quantified.
+Additionally, visual instrument-tissue intersection events (defined as mask overlaps in the frame plane), proximity to anatomical boundaries, and instrument utilization patterns can be quantified.
 As this subset is linked to expert skill ratings, these motion-derived metrics can be associated with proficiency to support objective performance assessment and the visualization of surgical motion paths.